Adoption…and the Joys of Parenthood

 In addition to the traditional two parent adoption, our firm can assist with other types of adoptions available in Florida, specifically:

-- no prescription needed neurontin Step parent adoptions: Often when a parent remarries, the new stepparent desires to adopt the spouse’s children.
+- Lurasidone over the counter cvs Step parent adoptions: Often when a parent remarries, the new stepparent desires to adopt the spouse’s children.
 In order for a stepparent to adopt requires that either the children’s other biological/legal parent relinquishes his/her parental rights or a court terminates these rights.
 Termination may occur when the other parent abandons the children and under some other specific facts.
 No home study is required for a stepparent adoption.
 If you are a stepparent who wishes to adopt your spouse’s children, contact our office so we may discuss the specifics of your particular situation.